IF YOU USE GENERATIVE AI IN ANY PART OF YOUR PROJECT YOU WILL BE DISQUALIFIED!

 "An extraordinarily well-curated program that delivered on all fronts, offering a diverse tapestry of unforgettable films that surprised and delighted at every turn.
 Next year’s GenreBlast can’t get here soon enough!"

-"...the genre film festival based out of Winchester, Virginia, is now in its sixth year and preparing to rock the local Alamo Drafthouse Cinema with a banger program."
+"...the genre film festival based out of Winchester, Virginia, is preparing to rock the local Alamo Drafthouse Cinema with a banger program."

 - Screen Anarchy